Bite-Sized Trust — Learning Pathways

 | 5 | Verifiable Credentials | Watch |

-What you will gain: a working vocabulary and a basic mental model of how identity, integrity, and authenticity are established in digital systems — the essential foundation for everything else in this series.
+What you will gain: a working vocabulary and a basic mental model of how identity, integrity, and authenticity are established in digital systems — including how claims can be verified while minimizing the amount of data that must be disclosed.

 How Decentralized Identifiers Work